mark-torres10/personal_website/_research/2026-05-26-bluesky-design-deep-dive.md

 - DynamoDB: Some user data was stored in DynamoDB (since it had to be available to consumers both on-prem and in the API hosted on EC2).
 I also stored some job metadata there as well out of preference.

 ## Conclusion

+We built the infrastructure for a field experiment testing how recommendation algorithms shape political exposure during the 2024 US election.
+The app existed to answer a question closed platforms make nearly impossible to ask causally: if you change what the ranking algorithm optimizes for, what happens to what people actually see?
+Bluesky let us implement and serve those ranking policies inside the native client, on live platform content, to real users — something Facebook and Twitter have never offered to outside researchers at this scale.

+We built the infrastructure to support such an ambitious research direction, and in hindsight that infrastructure was the core part of the project: without ingestion at scale, enrichment pipelines, feed generation, and a serving layer users could actually reach, the experiment would have stayed theoretical.
+What emerged was not a miniature Twitter, but a research-grade system shaped by HPC constraints, election-season load, and the need to keep real users on working feeds for months.
+It was messy in places and good enough everywhere that mattered, which, for a live field experiment during a national election, is exactly the bar that counts.